Review of Doctor Who ‘Closing Time’

 Next week’s teaser revealed just how eventful things are going to get.
 There was a Viking of sorts, The Silence are back, Churchill is going to be there and a Dalek, even though they were supposed to be retired for a year according to Steven Moffat.
 There was also a game of chess.
 Could this be significant, with the Doctor playing for his life?
 And will The Silence fall again when the question is asked?

-Image credit: BBCTagged in: doctor who, James Corden, sci fi, tv&radio
+Image credit: BBCTagged in: doctor who, Doctor Who series 32, Doctor Who series 6, James Corden, sci fi, tv&radio

 Latest from Independent journalists on Twitter